eaertbel/luabind/README.md

 In the following two sections, the improvements over the latest official luabind release (0.9) are described.

+eaertbel forked this from ValyriaTear/luabind and added a few small changes to allow for a better modularisation using CMake subprojects.
+CMake 3.5 is now required.

 ### Fixed bugs ###

 * Destroyed objects now have their metatable unset.
 Previously, one could